JeffreyCase/pcaob-rag-audit-assistant/README.md

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://pcaob-rag-audit-assistant.streamlit.app/)

 An academic audit-research prototype that retrieves relevant PCAOB inspection findings before asking a language model to answer.
-The objective is not to automate professional judgment; it is to make selected findings easier for a junior auditor to locate, understand, and verify.
+The objective is to make selected findings easier for a junior auditor to locate, understand, and verify.

-> **Portfolio context:** I originally developed this prototype as part of a four-person Rutgers Master of Accountancy in Accounting & Analytics team.
+I originally developed this prototype as part of a four-person Rutgers Master of Accountancy in Accounting & Analytics team.
 My primary responsibility was the Python pipeline and the related technical, testing, and results materials.
 After the course submission, I independently converted the prototype into this public portfolio edition by reorganizing the codebase, building and deploying the Streamlit demonstration, adding tests and governance documentation, and validating the final experience.

 ## The business problem